-For more information on HUJ summer programs, please visit this page.
+For more information on Hebrew University summer programs, please visit this page.

 Students are mainly housed in the Student Village complex.
 They live in single bedrooms in air-conditioned suites.
-Take a virtual tour of the student housing.
 If rooms are unavailable in the Scopus Student Village, students will be housed in other university housing facilities.

 A staff of specially selected Israeli students (called madrichim), who reside in the dormitories, assist you in adjusting to campus life at the Hebrew University and help you obtain the full benefit of your stay in Israel.
 For more information, please visit the University Housing website.